 Domaines de compétences

-Isabella di Lenardo is senior scientist in Digital Humanities and Urban History.
+Isabella di Lenardo is research scientist in Digital Humanities and Urban History.

 Theories and History of Arts “Honourable mention / Prize of department”

 SSAV Scuola Superiore di Studi avanzati in Venezia (Venice) || IUAV Istituto Universitario di Architettura (Venice) || University Ca’ Foscari, scuola interateneo in Storia delle Arti (Venice)

 Letters and Philosophy, specialization in Art History and Archeology

 1805-1898 Census Records of Lausanne : a Long Digital Dataset for Demographic History